WisTex/php-integrating-scripts-example/README.md

 #### Version 0.1 (Concepts Only)

-Concepts and example code for creating scripts that integrate with other scripts.
+Concepts <s>and example code</s> for creating scripts that integrate with other scripts.

 *Note: Currently this is conceptual only.
 Example code will be added.*